Ethics case investigated assessor giving parents exemptions

 Pine said he made copies of the documents, showing low-income senior tax exemptions for Kropp’s parents from 2008 to 2010, that the board of ethics couldn’t obtain because they were missing from the assessors’ office.
 He, Kropp, and assessor Michael Weber maintain that they did not take the documents from the assessors’ office needed to confirm whether or not the income used for the low-income senior exemption was low enough to qualify.

-Weber, also running in the upcoming election on the Democratic line, applied for a change of enrollment from Republican to Democrat.
+Weber, also running in the upcoming election on the Democratic line, applied for a change of enrollment from Republican to the Independence Party.
 He had won his current four-year term on the Republican line.
 Pine was the contractor for Weber’s home.

 Kropp suggested Pine, once the head assessor, confronted her because he lost the 2011 election, and wanted to be appointed after her resignation.
 Pine denies this and said he wanted Kropp to pay the town around $2,600 exempted from her parents’ property.
 He said he discovered the erroneous exemptions in the spring of 2011.